hublotik/txtai_rest/README.md

 Database setup:
 ---------
-use db_backups/ for "txtai" database change ***.env*** file in laravel-htmx-todolist/ ***(username, password for db)***
+use db_backups/ for "txtai" database; change ***.env*** file in laravel-htmx-todolist/ ***(username, password for db)***